Allirey/PGN-utils/README.md

   splitter     rules to split file:
-                'w' - group games by white player and merge, 'b' - group games by black player and merge, 'a'(not implemented ATM) - merge all games in file,
+                'w' - group games by white player and merge, 'b' - group games by black player and merge, 'a' - merge all games in file,
                 custom: string with numbers separated with ':' where number is how much games in a row will be mergedinto one chapter, each number produce new chapter in result file.e.g.: '5:2:4' is 3 chapters with 5, 2 and 4 games merged,